Skip to Main Content

 Planning Your Visit

-AER sits at 34/F, 1/136 Dr Elijah Moses Road, Gandhi Nagar, Upper Worli, Worli, Mumbai , accessible via the Four Seasons Mumbai building.
+AER sits at 34/F, 1/136 Dr Elijah Moses Road, Gandhi Nagar, Upper Worli, Worli, Mumbai, accessible via the Four Seasons Mumbai building.
 For bookings or enquiries, the venue can be reached at +91 89768 03858, and further details including current programming and reservation options are available through the Four Seasons Mumbai dining page.
 Given its Tatler 2025 listing and the open-air format that makes capacity weather-dependent, reservations in advance are the practical approach, particularly on weekend evenings when the DJ schedule draws higher demand.
 As a rooftop venue, conditions vary with the season: Mumbai's monsoon period (roughly June through September) affects outdoor terrace use, making October through March the more reliable window for the full open-air experience.

 For those building a broader drinking itinerary across India, the comparison set worth considering includes Aqua New Delhi in Delhi for a similar hotel-rooftop format in the capital, Bar Spirit Forward and Copitas in Bengaluru for the city's more technique-focused independent scene, and Bar Outrigger and Tesouro in Goa for coastal alternatives with a different pace.
 In Rajasthan, Bar Palladio Jaipur represents the Indo-European design-led bar format that has found a strong audience in Jaipur's heritage hotel circuit.
-Internationally within the Asia-Pacific peer set, Bar Leather Apron in Honolulu offers a point of comparison for how hotel-adjacent bars build standalone cocktail reputations in competitive regional rankings.
+Internationally within the Asia-Pacific comparable set, Bar Leather Apron in Honolulu offers a point of comparison for how hotel-adjacent bars build standalone cocktail reputations in competitive regional rankings.
 A fuller overview of the Mumbai bar and restaurant scene is available in our full Mumbai restaurants guide.

 Quick Comparison